FoalTS/foal/docs/database/migrations.md

 # Migrations

-Migrations are stored in the `migrations` directory.
+Migrations are stored in the `src/migrations` directory.

 Run a migration
 ```sh